Jockey Club Ti-I College: Logo

-School song

-The school song of Jockey Club Ti-I College is composed by award-winning composer Doming Lam, with both English and Putonghua lyrics.

 Special features

 Admission

 Jockey Club Ti-I College is the only secondary school in Hong Kong that has full autonomy in the Secondary School Places Allocation (SSPA) for Form 1 student intake.
 This means the college can recruit students in Hong Kong with no restriction on districts.
 For Primary 6 students who are participating in the SSPA System, applying for the college does not take up the two quotas of discretionary application in the system.

 Dormitory

 Jockey Club Ti-I College is one of the very few secondary schools in Hong Kong with a dormitory.
 Its maximum capacity is 96.

 Choice for an elective

 The college is the first of its kind in Hong Kong where students can choose between specialising in visual arts or sports when they are admitted.
 The idea is to develop students' all-around abilities and interests besides academic excellence.
 The student has more lessons for their selected stream.